sami000khaleel/social-media-application/README.md

 ---
 Has  all  the  features  that  you  would  find  in  a  regular  modern  social  media  application such as :
 - sharing posts.
+*- content suggestion algorithm that tracks the change of interest of different categoreies of content based on the users actions.*
 - replying to comments and replying to replies.
 - communties managment.
-- content suggestion algorithm that tracks the change of interest of different categoreies of content based on the users actions.
 ---
 This  was  my  graduation project  where  I  implemented  the  backend  using  node  js  ,express  js  and  mongodb  also  developed  the  content suggestion  algorithm.
 ---